How to upgrade RAM on MacBook Air (+ bonus tips for MacBook Pro)

 Restart your Mac

-Without a doubt, this is a no-brainer way to free up RAM.
-A restart automatically empties the RAM and disk cache.
+Without a doubt, restarting a Mac is a no-brainer way to free up RAM — it automatically empties the RAM and disk cache.

 Update your Mac

-I bet no surprise here as well.
-But often, we forget that keeping Mac up-to-date fixes so many bugs, improves performance, protects from threats, and ensures you always have the latest features and updates available.
+Keeping Mac up-to-date fixes so many bugs, improves performance, protects from threats, and ensures you always have the latest features and updates available.
 RAM optimization also comes in this package of an impressive ray of benefits.
-Read how to update Mac below.

-1. From the main Apple Menu, select About This Mac, then Software Update.
+1. From the main Apple Menu, choose System Settings > General > Software Update.

 Clear your cache files